Jcary14/Everyday-words-/privacy-policy.md

 ## When transferring personal data from the EU

 The GDPR requires that any data transferred out of the EU must be treated with the same level of protection that the EU privacy laws grant.
 The privacy laws of the United States generally do not meet that requirement.
-That is why since GDPR went into effect, Mipke LLC has offered a data processing addendum and voluntarily participated in the EU-US Privacy Shield Framework as well as the Swiss-US Privacy Shield Framework.
+That is why since GDPR went into effect, Everyday Words LLC has offered a data processing addendum and voluntarily participated in the EU-US Privacy Shield Framework as well as the Swiss-US Privacy Shield Framework.

-There are a few ad-hoc cases where EU personal data may be transferred to the US related to Mipke LLC operations.
+There are a few ad-hoc cases where EU personal data may be transferred to the US related to Everyday Words LLC operations.
 For instance, if someone in the US comments on our company blog or a customer participates in one of our infrequent surveys or someone applies to one of our open positions or buys swag on our company shop.
 Such transfers are only occasional and transferred under the [Article 49(1)(b) derogation](https://gdpr-info.eu/art-49-gdpr/) under GDPR.

 ## EU-US and Swiss-US Privacy Shield policy